BrowserBox/BrowserBox/README.md

 ## :earth_americas: Deploy BrowserBox Easily

-We're excited to announce the release of our AWS CloudFormation template and our Linode StackScript, designed to simplify the deployment of BrowserBox instances on AWS and Linode.
+We're excited to announce the release of our Azure Resource Manager (ARM) template!
+We're also excited to announce the release of our AWS CloudFormation template and our Linode StackScript, designed to simplify the deployment of BrowserBox instances on AWS and Linode.
 Seamlessly launch your BrowserBox in the cloud with these easy-to-use templates.

 ### One-Click Deploy